Astrid V.J.'s retellings of lesser-known fairytales,

 Ever since she can remember, 18-year-old Gisela Winry has wanted to dance.
 Her strict father sees dancing as the path to immorality, licentiousness and debauchery.

 Devastated at his wrath after she secretly auditions and wins the title Harvest Queen of Ylvaton, Gisela turns to her best friend, Hilarion, who proposes a path she cannot take.

 With their friendship broken, Hilarion retreats to the solace of the forest where he lets his hatred and jealousy fester.

 Meanwhile, Gisela meets Vincent, a young nobleman seeking to escape his dead brother’s shadow.
 Will Gisela be able to uphold her family honour and get to do the one thing she’s always been passionate about?
 Will Vincent’s chance encounter with the lovely harvest queen from a tiny village become more meaningful than earning his father’s approval?
 And will Hilarion fight for the love of his life or give in to the darkness within him?

 Immerse yourself in the life of the common people of Vendale in this prequel to The Siblings’ Tale.
 Gisela’s Passion is the retelling of a lesser-known Slavic folk tale, which is better known in its incarnation as a French ballet.

 Subscribe to Astrid's newsletter to get updates on her forthcoming books and make the most of pertinent promotions associated with books in the series.
+Additionally, as a thank you for signing up you will receive access to The Sewing Princess, a tale from the Wordmage's Tales series that is exclusive to this newsletter and Astrid's street team.
 Just click on the button above to subscribe.